Berlin for business? A traveler's cheat sheet from Marriott's CEO

-New York Arne M. Sorenson crisscrosses the world many times a year as president and chief executive officer of Marriott International Inc.
+New York Arne M. Sorenson crisscrosses the world many times a year as president and chief executive officer of Marriott International Inc (MAR.O).

 So what is his favorite city?
 Berlin.